lmmx/UniProtJS/README.md

 # UniProtJS
 =========

-Accessing Data in online Excel files without any downloading or local software, and providing a list of protein functions from UniProt
+Accessing Data in online Excel files without any downloading of files or requirement for local software, and providing a list of protein functions from UniProt.

 ##Easy code for biochemists to use in the browser console